Rise in children’s identities being sold on the dark web

 “It’s much easier for them to start a conversation and connect with these individuals.”

 Child abuse online is an increasing problem.
-In March, a Queensland police squad secretly took over child-abuse forum on the dark web, rescuing more than 100 children in the process and leading to arrests.
+In March, a Queensland police squad secretly took over a child-abuse forum on the dark web, rescuing more than 100 children in the process and leading to arrests.

 Connory said Security in Depth doesn't report its findings to police.